mwstowe/foff-milter/README.md

 - **HeaderPattern**: Match against any email header
 - **SubjectContainsLanguage**: Detect specific languages in email subject
 - **HeaderContainsLanguage**: Detect specific languages in email headers
+- **UnsubscribeLinkValidation**: Validate unsubscribe links in email body and headers
 - **And**: All sub-criteria must match
 - **Or**: Any sub-criteria must match